 - Do not hand out your mobile number or share social media.
 Asks friends to bear this in mind and not to hand out your contact details to others.

-- Check out our Top Ten list of ways to set boundaries and say ‘no’ sometimes.
+- Check out our Top Ten Tips for Setting Boundaries on how to say 'no' sometimes.

 Q. What if someone wants a WAND card who doesn’t yet receive DLA or is waiting for their application to be assessed?